 The monastery of Preveli (or Prevelis) is located 37km south of Rethymnon, in a beautiful natural setting on the western slopes of Megalos Potamos (the exit of Kourtaliotiko Gorge) and the palm grove of the area.
 It includes two separate monasteries which are located 1.7km from each other, the Kato (Lower) Monastery of Agios Ioannis Prodromos and the Piso (Back) Monastery of Agios Ioannis Theologos.

-The first monastery complex, which the visitor first meets, coming from Rethymnon, is the Kato Monastery of Agios Ioannis Prodomos (St. John the Baptist), which is ruined.
-It is located near Megalos Potamos river and the arched bridge of the area.
+The first monastery complex, that the visitor first meets, coming from Rethymnon, is the Kato Monastery of Agios Ioannis Prodomos (St. John the Baptist), which is ruined.
+It is located near the Megalos Potamos River and the arched bridge of the area.
 It is an irregular set of buildings with a central courtyard, in the center of which you can see the church of Saint John the Baptist.
 The church is surrounded by the buildings that housed the dining room, the cooking room, the abbot room, the cells, an olive oil press, warehouses, etc. The monastery was formerly used all year round, as the surrounding areas were ideal for cultivation and farming.
 However, it was later abandoned, as it was destroyed and looted several times by the various conquerors of Crete.

 Unlike Kato Monastery, the Piso Monastery of Agios Ioannis Theologos operates as a male monastery and is actually the monastery of Preveli.
-It is built on the rocky cliffs of Mesokorfi mount, at an altitude of 170m, and has incredible sea views.
+It is built on the rocky cliffs of Mesokorfi Mount, at an altitude of 170m, and has incredible sea views.
 The complex is built in shape Π, with the two-aisled church of the monastery in its center.
 The temple has a magnificent icon screen and its two aisles are dedicated to Saint John the Apostle (celebr.
 May 8) and the Annunciation.
-Around the church there are the buildings of the abbot, the dining room, the baking room, the library, creamery, wax workshop, the monks' cells, the cemetery, etc.
+Around the church, there are the buildings of the abbot, the dining room, the baking room, the library, the creamery, the wax workshop, the monks' cells, the cemetery, etc.

 Many of the valuable objects (sacred vessels, vestments, gospels) and icons are exhibited in a small museum, inside the monastery.
 A large number of icons (16th-20th century) have been collected from Kato Monastery, Piso Monastery, and various chapels owned by Preveli.